camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 # Synchronous Service Invocation

-This Quickstart demonstrates how to implement a synchronous service invocation using a Java Delegate.
+This quickstart demonstrates how to implement a synchronous service invocation using a Java Delegate.
 We learn

 * How to implement the Java Delegate Interface,